dustinpfister/blog_posts/_posts/js-javascript-throw.md

 ## 4 - Using promises and the throw keyword

 When using a Promise there is calling the resolve or reject methods in the body of a function that I pass to the Promise constructor that I call with the new keyword.
 When I call the reject method I pass an Error object that will be accessible as an argument for the next catch function call in the returned promise object.
+However another way to get the next catch block to call is by just throwing any kind of exception in the body of the function, this two will seem to work fine and cause the next catch function call to fire that can then be used as a way to handle the error.

 ### 4.1 - basic promise example